torsten-liermann/systemd-docker/README.md

 # Introduction
-This repository provides a wrapper that makes Docker containers truely compatible with `systemd`.
-One of `systemd`'s features is that it provides a process monitoring and failure restart policy handling.
-If the systemd unit for a Docker container is configured to execute `docker run` (unit file configuration
+This repository provides a wrapper which improves the compatiblity of  Docker containers and `systemd`.
+One of `systemd`'s features is that it provides a
-`ExecStart=docker run ...`), **`systemd`** is actually going to **supervise** the Docker **client process instead of the container process**.
-This is how
+*process monitoring* and *failure restart policy handling*.
+If the systemd unit for a Docker container is configured to execute `docker run` (unit file instruction `ExecStart=docker run ...`), **`systemd`** is actually going to **supervise** the Docker **client process instead of the container process**.
-`docker run` works and it can lead to bunch of odd situations:
+This is how `docker run` works and it can lead to bunch of odd situations:
 - the client can detach or crash while the container is fine and should hence not be restarted
 - worse, the container crashed and should be restarted, but the client stalled and the problem goes unnoticed
 - when a container is stopped using `docker stop`, attached client processes exit with an error code instead of 0 (success).
 This triggers systemd's